morm24/DBS-Projekt/readme.txt

     To start the application, you have to open the File .../Projekt/source/shiny_app.r in your R environment.
     In Lines 24 - 29 you can change the connection details to your Database Server.
-    Now you can run the R script (in R-Studio, u can use CLRT + SHIFT + ENTER) Have fun with the app!
+    Now you can run the R script (in R-Studio, you can use CLRT + SHIFT + ENTER) Have fun with the app!